Albert Trott: Cricket career in Australia

 Trott's story represents one of the great enigmas of Australian cricket history.
 After just three first-class matches for Victoria, he burst onto the Test scene against AE Stoddart's England team in the 3rd Test at Adelaide in 1894–95, with an amazing debut which included taking 8 for 43 with his slinging, round-arm bowling and scoring 38 and 72 with the bat, both not out, batting at number 10.
 Australia won the match by 382 runs.
-He followed this up in the 4th Test in Sydney, by scoring 85 [86?] (again not out) in Australia's only innings.
+He followed this up in the 4th Test in Sydney, by scoring 85 not out in Australia's only innings.
 Trott was not asked to bowl by captain George Giffen, with England being bowled out cheaply twice by Harry Trott, Charlie Turner and George Giffen.
 Australia won by an innings and 147 runs to tie the series 2–2.
 Trott played again in the 5th Test at Melbourne, which England won to win the Ashes, chasing down a target of 297 runs in the second innings with only four wickets down.

 Albert's brother, Harry Trott, was named captain of the Australian team which toured England in 1896.
 Despite Albert having averaged 102.5 with the bat in the Test series against England, he was not selected for the tour.
 Nonetheless, Trott sailed to England independently in 1896, on the same ship as the Australian touring side.